-When starting a game, you will usually choose a saved state or a table from a package.
+When starting a new game, you will usually choose a saved state or a table from a package.
 This package then becomes active for your game, and all players wanting to join your game need to have the package installed as well.
 Some packages are included with Tabletop Playground and always active, for example the Dice and Cards packages.

 In the game, you can only create objects and load states from active packages.
 The host can add packages to the active list from the session options or object library if all players have the additional packages installed.

 When selecting a game in the server browser, the active packages are displayed.
 For packages that you don’t have, a button allows you to download them immediately.

 In order to get new packages, head over to mod.io and log in with your Steam account.
 You can then subscribe to any available package.
 Subscribed packages will be downloaded when you start the game.
 You will also automatically get updates from packages that you have subscribed to.